Adam Bright

 But it doesn’t matter [that he left] because he didn’t write any code, and it should only have a psychological impact on his team.

 I am a software developer, which means I know a handful of languages that computers understand.
 As far as I’m aware, that doesn’t preclude me from being a human being.
 The statements above tell me that the person who said them considers the “smart people” (term used when I was interviewing) who work for the company are hired exclusively as machines that are micro-managed to produce a narrow set of outputs and nothing more.
-This is demonstrated clearly when there are questions of design and creative problem solving that addressed in meetings restricted to a handful of managers who are clearly the...
+This is demonstrated clearly when there are questions of design and creative problem solving they can only be addressed in meetings restricted to a handful of managers who are...

 Continue reading →